 Origins

-The most critical and relatively early source for Ambolin is The Book of the Sacred Magic of Abramelin the Mage.
-This 15th-century text, allegedly translated by Abraham of Worms, details a system of magic designed to attain the “Knowledge and Conversation of the Holy Guardian Angel” and subsequently to gain power over the demonic hierarchy.
+The main early source for Ambolin is The Book of the Sacred Magic of Abramelin the Mage, a 15th-century text attributed to Abraham of Worms.
+This book describes a system of magic for contacting the Holy Guardian Angel and gaining control over demons.

-In this work, Ambolin is explicitly listed as a servant demon under the command of two of the Eight Sub-Princes, who are subordinate to the Four Grand Princes of Evil (Lucifer, Leviathan, Satan, and Belial).
+In this book, Ambolin is clearly identified as a servant demon serving two of the Eight Sub-Princes, who themselves serve under the Four Grand Princes of Evil: Lucifer, Leviathan, Satan, and Belial.

 COMMAND THE 72 DEMONS OF THE ARS GOETIA.
 Limited-Time: Up to 10% OFF!